These Butternut Squash Stuffed Shells are the ultimate comfort food with a creamy sauce, turkey sausage filling and fresh mozzarella.

 - Butternut squash – pumpkin puree, pre-cut butternut squash or acorn squash would work too.

-- Milk – since this is to make the puree, use your preferred unsweetened milk alternative, coconut milk or vegetable or chicken broth.
+- Milk – you can use your preferred unsweetened milk alternative, coconut milk or vegetable or chicken broth.

 - Parmesan cheese – Asiago or Parmigiano-Reggiano cheese work just as well.